JoseRoca/AfxNova/docs/Graphics /GdiPlus Classes/CGpImage Classes.md

 #### Return value

-This method returns an integer that indicates the pixel format of this **Image** object.
+This method returns an integer that indicates the pixel format of an **Image** object.
 The **PixelFormat** data type and constants that represent various pixel formats are defined in Gdipluspixelformats.h.

 ---

 # <a name="getpropertycount"></a>GetPropertyCount (CGpImage)

-Gets the number of properties (pieces of metadata) stored in this **Image** object.
+Gets the number of properties (pieces of metadata) stored in an **Image** object.

 ```
 FUNCTION GetPropertyCount () AS UINT